openstack/pbr/doc/source/user/using.rst

    The ``build_sphinx`` plugin used to default to building both HTML and man page output.
 This is no longer the case, and you should explicitly set ``builders`` to ``html man`` if you wish to retain this behavior.

+.. deprecated:: 4.2

+   This feature has been superseded by the `sphinxcontrib-apidoc`_ (for generation of API documentation) and :ref:`pbr.sphinxext` (for configuration of versioning via package metadata) extensions.
+It will be removed in a future release.

 The ``build_sphinx`` section is a version of the ``build_sphinx`` *setuptools* plugin provided with Sphinx.
 This plugin extends the original plugin to add the